nsqio/nsq/_posts/2013-03-01-tcp_protocol_spec.md

     AUTH\n
     [ 4-byte size in bytes ][ N-byte Auth Secret ]

-Response:
+Success Response:

-A successful response is a JSON payload describing the authorized clients identity, an optional URL and a count of permissions which were authorized.
+A JSON payload describing the authorized client's identity, an optional URL and a count of permissions which were authorized.

-    `{"identity":"...", "identity_url":"...", "permission_count":1}`
+    {"identity":"...", "identity_url":"...", "permission_count":1}

 Error Responses: